The 7 Common Mistakes of Not Maintaining Your IT Equipment and How to Avoid Them

 What happens if I ignore software updates?

-How often should I clean the hardware?
+How often should I clean hardware?

 Why should I back up data?